 Waiting time It may take up to eight weeks before a decision is made whether or not to make an offer to publish.
 Manuscripts that are not accompanied by a stamped, addressed envelope may not be returned.

-Production time It usually takes at least nine months from the acceptance of a manuscript to the date of publication.
+Production time It usually takes at least twelve months from the acceptance of a manuscript to the date of publication.

 Benefits of being published by Ginninderra Press